Austin FPMT Study Group

 I accepted and went to Munich in Germany for ten years to teach the FPMT Basic Program.
-Also during that time, I gave the same program every month in Switzerland and the Austria Vienna Buddhist Dharma Centre, and also traveled and taught in Spain, Austin (USA) and many different Buddhist Dharma centers in London and other parts of Europe.
+Also during that time, I gave the same program every month in Switzerland and the Austria Vienna Buddhist Dharma Centre, and also traveled and taught in Spain and many different Buddhist Dharma centers in London and other parts of Europe.

 After Munich, for ten years I traveled to different centers in the USA, Canada, and Mexico to teach.
 I gave my best Dharma teachings, introductions to the many disturbing emotions or kleshas, and the origins of suffering according to Buddha’s teachings.

 I then explained about their antidotes, and also especially I taught about the faults of eating meat according to the Buddha’s sutra and tantra teachings.